 Lil Wayne — The Office

 The Office is the most replayable show of all time and you aren’t going to tell me otherwise.
-The feeling that The Office creates is an endless stream of good feelings and classic TV escapism.
-The show's popularity is completely wrapped up not just in nostalgia, but unfiltered happiness, even if it's mildly problematic.
+The Office creates is an endless stream of good feelings and classic TV escapism.
+The show’s popularity is completely wrapped up not just in nostalgia, but unfiltered happiness, even if it's mildly problematic.

 Lil Wayne’s replay-ability, especially for the generations that grew up during his prime, will always resemble that of The Office’s more than any other rapper in history.
-There is energy built into every Wayne song and verse that keeps fans coming back, no matter how many times we’ve heard songs like “Upgrade,” “A Milli,” “Sportscenter,” or “Tha Mobb.”
-Incredibly, the sensation never changes.
+There is energy built into every Wayne song and verse that keeps fans coming back, no matter how many times we’ve heard “Upgrade,” “A Milli,” “Sportscenter,” or “Tha Mobb.”
+Incredibly, that sensation never changes.
 A record like “I Feel Like Dying” is a timestamp in a transcendent career, and revisiting Wayne’s best moments is as satisfying and commonplace as binging yet another season of The Office.

 Drake — Friends